headspace Liverpool provides mild to moderate mental health services to young people aged 12-25.

 Tinashe - Registered Psychologist

-We also have workers from FYRST Drug and Alcohol counseling, solicitors from Marrickville Legal Centre, employment support services from MTC, support workers from organisations such as Wellways, New Access, One Door and CanTeen.
+We also have workers from FYRST Drug and Alcohol counseling, solicitors from Marrickville Legal Centre, Education Support through headspace National and support workers from organisations such as New Access, One Door and CanTeen.

 All of headspace Liverpool services are free - but for some services you need a Medicare card.